Components of the Limbic System

 The stimulation of the thin zone of periventricular nucleus leads to fear and punishment reactions.

 The major reward centers are located in the lateral and ventromedial nucleus of the hypothalamus.
-Milder stimulation of these areas gives a sense of reward while stronger stimulations provoke rage and sense of punishment.
-Thalamus produces similar response to that of the hypothalamus.
+Milder stimulation of these areas gives a sense of reward, while stronger stimulation provokes rage and a sense of punishment.
+The thalamus produces a similar response to that of the hypothalamus.

 Functions of the amygdala

-Amygdala has an enormous bidirectional connection with the hypothalamus.
-It receives neuronal signals from all portions of the limbic cortex as well as from the auditory and visual association areas.
+The amygdala has an enormous bidirectional connection with the hypothalamus.
+It receives neuronal signals from all portions of the limbic cortex, as well as from the auditory and visual association areas.
 It is therefore referred to as the ‘window’ through which the limbic system sees the place of a person in the world.

 It sends outward signals to the hypothalamus, thalamus, hippocampus, septum and the same cortical areas through which it has received the sensory signals.
-Amygdala works in collaboration with the hypothalamus.
+The amygdala works in collaboration with the hypothalamus.
 Its stimulation can also provoke feelings of rage, punishment, fear and escape.

 Functions of the hippocampus

-Hippocampus also receives incoming signals from other structures of the brain and sends outgoing signals to other parts of the limbic system.
-Its stimulation causes similar responses to that of amygdala such as rage, passivity, excess sex drive and so forth.
+The hippocampus also receives incoming signals from other structures of the brain and sends outgoing signals to other parts of the limbic system.
+Its stimulation causes similar responses to that of the amygdala, such as rage, passivity, excess sex drive and so forth.

-A weak electrical stimulation of the hippocampus may cause local epileptic seizures that last for a few seconds even after the stimulation is over.
+A weak electrical stimulation of the hippocampus may cause local epileptic seizures that last for a few seconds, even after the stimulation is over.
 During hippocampal seizures, a patient may experience various psychomotor effects and hallucinations.
-Even if the person in conscious and knows them to be unreal, these effects cannot be suppressed.
+Even if the person is conscious and knows them to be unreal, these effects cannot be suppressed.

-Hippocampus also plays an important role in the formation of long term memory.
+The hippocampus also plays an important role in the formation of long-term memory.
 This is evident by the fact that patients who had undergone bilateral hippocampus removal for the treatment of epilepsy were unable to remember the names of the persons they met after the surgery.
 The pre-operative memories, however, remain unaffected.
 This showed that it was responsible for making new memories.